Sonic Adventure 2/Bugs

 The European version of Sonic Adventure 2: Battle on the GameCube introduced a bug that's not in the US and Japanese versions when playing in 50Hz.
 Occasionally, the game may register two presses of the button in one frame, causing characters to act strangely.
 Sonic and Shadow will spontaneously do a Homing Attack from the ground, Tails and Eggman will instantly hover off the ground, and Knuckles and Rouge will cling to walls and floors instead of jumping.

 The cause for this bug is the way the game handles 50Hz; frames are dropped so that the game runs at the same speed as in 60Hz when playing in 50Hz, and pressing during a frame that's being skipped causes the game to register the input on the next frame also.
-To address this bug, play the game in 60Hz mode by holding down when booting the game, providing your TV supports it.
+To address this bug, play the game in 60Hz mode by holding down when booting the game, providing the TV supports it.

-Chao Key Glitch (2012 Only)
+Chao Key glitch (2012 Only)

 In the 2012 re-release, the camera can be locked up when picking up the Chao Key to cause a warp glitch.
 If performed correctly, the player will be taken to the Test Stage instead of Chao World.
 The easiest way to do the glitch is to play the 3rd mission of Cosmic Wall & pick up the Key by the Mystic Melody shrine, the camera is automatically far enough away, and the mission is shortly completed by reaching the Lost Chao above.
 Darkspinesonic has a YouTube tutorial for all characters glitch keys.
 By using this glitch, you can access most stages with most characters.